 An allergy occurs when your body overreacts to a trigger—like pollen or pet dander—in the environment that is harmless to most people.
 The substance that creates the reaction is called an allergen.
 Just like with other illnesses or conditions, your body goes through a lot internally when it encounters an allergen.
 The first time you are exposed, your immune system will produce an antibody that binds to the allergen, whether it’s a pollen or dust molecule.
 Your cells recognize this allergen as an invader, and white blood cells come to your rescue to defend your body.

-This triggers other cells to come rushing in, and when everyone meets up to attack the allergen, you begin to notice symptoms.
-Unfortunately, once you develop an allergy to a specific trigger, you’ll experience the same type of response year after year.
+This triggers other cells to come rushing in, and when everyone meets up to attack the allergen, you begin to notice symptoms like runny nose, sneezing, or itchy eyes.
+Unfortunately, once you develop an allergy to a specific trigger, you’ll experience the same type of response every time you are exposed, year after year.

 - Wash your hair at night.
 Gel and mousse can trap pollen, so it’s important to wash them out before you sleep.

 - Keep your nose clean.
 It’s easy for pollen to stick to your nose and prolong your allergies.
 Try a saline rinse or non-prescription nasal spray, like Nasacort or Flonase, to wash out your nose and treat nasal allergy symptoms.

 - Keep your doors and windows closed.
 Keep contaminants from entering your home.
 Some people who are especially sensitive opt to wear a dust mask around their home until their symptoms subside.

 - Opt for over-the-counter or prescription allergy medication.
 These can contain antihistamines, decongestants, and more to help fight your condition.
 Allegra, Zyrtec, and Claritin are among the most popular seasonal allergy medicine.